EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * NICE VISUALS: It's not just about pretty visuals for the sake of it, things like feedback could be important.
 * BACKGROUNDS AND DECORATIONS: Oh yeah, i guess i could add this to the list.
 * UNIMPORTANT INTERACTIONS BETWEEN MAIN CHARACTERS: One of those nice little touches like getting the siblings to play a game or read a book etc.
-* SOUND/MUSIC: Nothing except for a basic sound for an object in the game; I do not want voice acting at all, at least.
+* SOUND/MUSIC: Nothing except for basic sounds for some objects; I do not want voice acting at all, at least.
 * BETTER ORGANIZATION BEHIND THE SCENES: Like methods to make the game's inner workings more flexible or supportive of some stuff; It depends if certain stuff is that mandatory and if i can get away with some other methods.
 * MULTIPLE LANGUAGES: In case language options would be too difficult, i might as well have both English and Portuguese coexist in some way.
 * ALTERNATE/SECRET LEVELS: Ideally, these levels could be an excuse for me to show characters and settings from different worlds.